wlhays/sql_tutorial/README.rst

 SQL Tutorial
 ============

-A quick hands-on tutorial for relational databases and SQL using SQLite at the command-line.
+A quick hands-on introduction to relational databases and SQL using SQLite at the command-line.
 It uses an incremental approach to learning the SQL syntax in a series of lessons with a small amount of sample data.